shohei909/Lisla/document/en/sora/README.md

-# Sora is a human-readable data serialization language
+# Litll is a human-readable data serialization language

-Sora means "String OR Array".
-As it suggests, Sora only supports string and array data types.
+Litll means "String OR Array".
+As it suggests, Litll only supports string and array data types.

-So Sora is
+So Litll is
 * easy to learn,
 * easy to read,
 * easy to write,